Yadnyikee99/predictive-maintenance/README.md

 The project utilizes vibration signal datasets from:

-IMS Bearing Dataset
+IMS Bearing Dataset,
-IMS Cross-Domain Dataset
+IMS Cross-Domain Dataset,
 XJTU-SY Bearing Dataset

 The main objective is to develop a scalable and reliable fault diagnosis pipeline capable of identifying bearing conditions using statistical vibration features.